ljw9510/Words-Adjacency-Network/network/README.md

-These files create force networks for functional words.
+These files create force networks for discriminative functional words selected by the object `dws_mask.R`.

 `network.rmd` contains the code creating a force network for a given book.